dreipol/codestyle/README.md

 ```
 git config --global init.templatedir '~/Documents/Repositories/codestyle/git-templates'
 ```
 New repositories will have the hooks automatically.
 For existing repositories, you have to `git init` in the repository to add the templates.
-Please note that you will have to do this again if the hook-script changes.
+Please note that if the hook-script changes you'll have to do the following: `rm -f .git/hooks/prepare-commit-msg && git init`